galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/supporting1_tutorial.md

 ![](mqome_outputs/imgs/func_dea.png)

-We may also want to see the names specific terms that are differentially expressed.
+We may also want to see the names specific terms that are differentially abundant.
 To do this, we provide the name of the column that has the text we want to plot - usually, the `id` column (for function) or `taxon_name` (for taxonomy) to `--textannot`.
 The plotting program automatically hides some of the terms to avoid overplotting - see `mqome_outputs/func_stat.tab` for the full list of results.

 ``` bash
 metaquantome viz \